 Mottled Sea Star (Evasterias troschelii)

-Mottled sea star (photo credit: Biodiversity of the Central Coast)
+Mottled sea star (photo credit: Katie Corliss)

 Habitat: Mottled sea stars range along the coast from Alaska to California, as well as some areas of Russia.
 They are most commonly found in the low intertidal zone, on rocks or in the sand, and can occasionally be found amongst the eelgrass as well.